 About me

-I am an Assistant Professor in the Department of Computational Mathematics, Science, and Engineering at Michigan State University.
-I also hold a joint position in the Department of Statistics and Probability.
+I am an Assistant Professor in the Department of Computational Mathematics, Science, and Engineering at Michigan State University, with a joint appointment in the Department of Statistics and Probability.

 Research Interests